sourcefrog/cargo-mutants/README.md

 - Mutagen builds the tree only once; cargo-mutants does an incremental build for each mutation.

-  This is slower, although for some trees the incremental build may be relatively cheap compared to running the test suite.

   On the up side building for each mutation gives cargo-mutants the freedom to try mutations it's not sure will compile.

-- Mutagen has a neat system to use coverage information to run only the tests that could possibly be affected.
-This could potentially be ported.
+  Typically the incremental builds are relatively cheap compared to the time to run the tests.

 - Mutagen needs a nightly compiler. cargo-mutants can be built with any recent stable (or nightly) compiler and can be used with very old compilers.